Gaming, Zombies, & Education for the Win!

 Level Up Book Club for the Win!

 So yeah, I'm not really a gamer or an expert in gaming & education.
 But I have friends who are!
 (Now you're thinking how misleading this post is, huh?
 Don't give up!)
 I've mentioned the LevelUp Book Club before but my oh my how it's grown!
-Brainchild of dear friends Matthew Winner & Jennifer LaGarde - the long distance wonder twins first created the book club blog only a month or so ago - then it GREW - to epic proportions!
+Brainchild of Matthew Winner & Jennifer LaGarde - the long distance wonder twins first created the book club blog only a month or so ago - then it GREW - to epic proportions!
 LevelUp has morphed into it's own Gaming & Education social network!
 There are challenges, prizes & points to win, books to read, Diigo and Live Binder resources to share, a Tumblr page, hashtags to Tweet, and more!
+UPDATE: They've retired this site & haven't kept up with it.
+See?
+Some gaming is very transitory and short-lived.

 Hungry for more?

-How about a tasty bite of a soon to be published SLJ article by Matthew & Jennifer!
+How about a tasty bite of a soon to be published SLJ article by Jennifer!

 Plants Vs. Zombies PWNED!